jonaskay/flashover-middleman/source/content/weekly/2019-05-19-paradox-of-the-it-cost-benefit-analysis.html.markdown

 ---

 title: Paradox of the IT Cost-Benefit Analysis
-description: Probability of project cancellation and system utilization are the most important unknowns organizations should try to research–not development costs
+description: Probability of project cancellation and system utilization are the most important unknowns organizations should try to research—not development costs
 type: article
 date: 2019-05-19
 tags: